mhornstein/Tabular-Data-Science-Final-Project/README.md

 * **ICC-notebooks** and **MAGIC-notebooks** for the example Jupiter notebooks.
 * **ICC-code** and **MAGIC-code** for the Python code snippets.
 Each folder contains a readme file with instructions on how to run the code.

-Additionally, the required Python libraries can be found in the **requirements.txt** file, which must be installed to run the code and launch the notebooks.

 **Note:** Links to the online Colab notebooks are available [here](https://github.com/mhornstein/Tabular-Data-Science-Final-Project/blob/main/linksToOnlineColabNotebook.md "here").

+## Requirements and the Graphviz installation

+* Graphviz library needs to be installed on the operating system.
+For ubuntu, the installation is done via: `sudo apt install graphviz`.
+More details can be found [here](https://graphviz.org/download/ "here").

+* Required Python libraries listed in the **requirements.txt** file and can be installed via the `pip -r` command.

 ## Tests
 The code was tested in the environments: